Leaflet/Leaflet/CONTRIBUTING.md

 on the GitHub Help website &mdash; it will get you started quickly.

 You should always write each batch of changes (feature, bugfix, etc.) in **its own topic branch**.
-Please do not commit to the `master` branch, or your unrelated changes will go into the same pull request.
+Please do not commit to the `main` branch, or your unrelated changes will go into the same pull request.

 You should also follow the code style and whitespace conventions of the original codebase.
 In particular, use tabs for indentation and spaces for alignment.